Showing posts sorted by relevance for query let's dance hydrangea. Sort by date Show all posts

 While almost all roses are susceptible to RRD, a few specific landscape rose varieties have been hit particularly hard because of their popularity with landscapers and their use in larger mass plantings.
 The popular question now is what shrub should be used to replace these roses?
 First off, we should not replace these infected roses with just one single species or cultivar lest we tempt fate once again.
 We should be looking at multiple species and cultivars, particularly those shrubs that offer similar characteristics that made these roses so useful and popular in the first place.

-Conceptually, the type of shrub landscapers and designers are looking is colorful, carefree, is long blooming or has season-long interest, looks good as a mass planting, thrives in full sun and is less than five feet tall.
-There are a number of shrubs that meet that criteria and here are some of the Proven Winners® shrubs that fit the bill.
+Conceptually, landscapers and designers want shrubs that are bright, carefree, long-blooming or have season-long interest, look excellent in mass plantings, thrive in full sun, and are less than five feet tall.
+There are a number of shrubs that meet that criteria, and here are some of the Proven Winners® shrubs that fit the bill.

 Abelia – Full sun